jacksonllee/pycantonese/readme.md

   relevant new search functions and augmenting existing ones

 - Jyutping to (LaTeX TIPA styled) IPA conversion
+  (now implemented -- see ``latextipa()`` in the current code in dev here)

+Other features planned in future releases:

 - Jyutping to Yale conversion

-See also the [wiki](https://github.com/pycantonese/pycantonese/wiki) page for work planned to be undertaken.
+See also the [wiki](https://github.com/pycantonese/pycantonese/wiki) page for work planned to be undertaken in the even more distant future...

 ## Installation